 While observing ground motions at or near the Earth's surface has generally been acceptable, there are a number of reasons why observations at deeper depths, particularly from an array of instruments, would potentially be useful.
 It is well known that most seismic 'noise' is generated near the surface and that this noise generally decreases significantly with depth [Levin and Lynn 1958; Forbes 1965; Green et al. 1965; McNamara and Buland 2004].
 Since the instrument noise in modern seismometers is typically smaller than the seismic noise, observations at depth have the potential to have higher signal-to-noise ratios, and therefore may more accurately measure the elastic waves arriving from any source.
-The second main reason that seismic measurements at depth could be advantageous is that Earth structure is most heterogeneous in the highly weathered near-surface layers [e.g. Boore and Joyner 1997].
+The second main reason that seismic measurements at depth could be advantageous since the weathered near-surface layers highly complicates the initial heterogeneity of the medium properties measurements at depth could be advantageous is that Earth structure is most heterogeneous in the highly weathered near-surface layers [e.g. Boore and Joyner 1997].
 The weathered layer universally has slower seismic velocities, and the heterogeneity caused by variability in weathering makes it nearly always a strongly scattering medium.
-Since nearly all observations contain this complexity, it is not known precisely how severe the effect is, but it is expected that observations far away from such heterogeneities are simpler and more predictable.
+Since nearly all observations contain this complexity, it is often challenging to estimate the magnitude of this effectnot known precisely how severe the effect is, but it is expected that observations far away from such heterogeneities are simpler and more predictable.
 Data from the experiment described here has potential for improving insights on the near-surface scattering problem.

 In addition to illuminating fundamental questions on seismic wave propagation, seismic measurements at depth are also of interest in the field of gravitational-wave astrophysics.
 The Laser Interferometer Gravitational-wave Observatory (LIGO) recently announced the first direct detections of gravitational waves produced in a merger of binary black hole systems [Abbott 2016a, Abbott 2016b], hence ushering a new field of inquiry in astrophysics.
-To fully explore the scientific potential of this field, more sensitive detectors are being designed such as the Einstein Telescope [Punturo 2010] and the Cosmic Explorer [Abbott 2017].
+To fully explore the scientific potential of this field, more sensitive detectors are being designed such as the Einstein Telescope [Punturo 2010], and the Cosmic Explorer [Abbott 2017], and the Matter-wave laser Interferometric Gravitation

+Antenna (MIGA) [Canuel et al., 2016].
 One of the limiting noise factors in these detectors at frequencies below 10 Hz is the seismic noise that causes fluctuations in the local gravitational field.
 It is expected that this noise source will be reduced underground due to the suppression of seismic surface waves.
-Underground seismic measurements are therefore needed to quantify this suppression factor and its depth dependence, thereby directly informing the design of future generations of gravitational-wave detectors.
+Underground seismic measurements are therefore needed to quantify this attenuation suppression factor and its depth dependence, thereby directly informing the design of future generations of gravitational-wave detectors.